samikshakute/Linux-and-Terminal/README.md

+#### What is Linux?
+Just like we have Windows and Mac, Linux is an operating system.
+It is free and open-source.
+Current linux systems contain graphical tools made specifically for an administrator.
+However, being able to use the interface in the command line mode is crucial for a number of reasons:

+- Administration is done by scripts.
+- Aduiting and Debugging is much easier as you can easily look through the logs to track every single action you performed.
+- Remote administration is done on the command line with an SSH terminal.
+- It providers more flexibility than GUIs (Graphical user interface).
+- Thus, learning these commands allows you to connect to a linux terminal and manage resources and file.

 #### What is Terminal Emulator?
 It is basically a program/application that will allow us to use the terminal in a graphical environment. </br>
 Using terminal we can control our OS.